sagemath/trac_to_gh/Issue 3235.md

 # Issue 3235: cygwin -- mpfi; get it to work with Cygwin by fixing configure.ac

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3235

 Original creator: was